Agent138/TelegramBot/README.md

 # TelegramBot
 Weather bot

-Change methods getBotUsername and getBotToken for working and start project.
+Change methods getBotUsername and getBotToken if class Bot for working and start project.